Volunteer in an orphanage abroad is one of the most impactful things you can do, but how exactly are you making a difference?

 If you haven't heard of our new ILP orphanage program, let me give you a quick background on it.
 The orphanage our volunteers work in has children ranging in age from infants to teens.
-A lot of the children have disabilities that confine them to wheelchairs and beds and they do not get a lot of attention or affection from others.
+A lot of the children have disabilities that confine them to wheelchairs and beds.
+They have everything they need physically (like food and clothing) but need more one-on-one attention and affection, which is where our ILP volunteers come in.
 Our volunteers interact, play and teach these children basic everyday skills they otherwise could not learn.

-Emma was one of our awesome ILP Romania volunteers from our Summer 2015 semester.
-She kept an amazing blog while she was there, but one blog stood out.
-She wrote about how each of the children in her assigned room reacted when she (and the other volunteers) would play, interact and take care of them.
+Emma was one of our awesome ILP Romania volunteers who kept an amazing blog while she was there.
+On one post, Emma wrote about how each of the children in her assigned room reacted when she (and the other volunteers) would play, interact and take care of them.
 Through this blog you can see the true impact the volunteers have on these children's lives.
 Here are a couple of examples she wrote about:

 "Lucas is the cutest little redhead freckle-faced boy! (a very rare site in Romania).
 He is another who sits in a wheelchair and is one of the most mobile—by mobile, I mean he can use one arm to pick up blocks and stack them on top of each other.
 None of the other kids can control their bodies enough to do even that.
 It doesn’t sound like much, but it makes me so proud!
 I could sit there stacking blocks with him all day.
 He too smiles a lot, most of them do because they are just overjoyed to be getting any sort of affection!
 Lucas is also known for being really jealous…when I am with any of the other kids he yells until I come back to him haha.
 My favorite is when he slowly but surely lifts his hand up to my face.
 It takes so much effort just to lift his little arm!"